Traveling on Horseback: Length, Distance, and Time Limits

 Duration; 2-3 weeks

 At this level, a comfortable canter should be achieved.
-Focus on the horse’s fitness levels while ensuring both the rider and animal are enjoying the exercise.
+Focus on the horse’s fitness levels while ensuring the rider and animal enjoy the exercise.

 • 3-4 days per week of training should consist of a 15-minute warm-up, and then alternating between a canter, trot, and walk.
 By the last week of training, the horse should be able to maintain a canter-trot formation for a total of 90-100 minutes.